fclaerho/quarkwm/doc/configuration.md

 _30 Sep.
 2007._

 Communication Bus & qctl
 ------------------------

 There is no configuration file for Quark, thus you can either modify the source code to adapt the configuration to your needs (which is rather deprecated but straightforward) or you can use the builtin communication system: each Quark module is 'connected' to a common message bus and can send commands or request data.
 A module will only process messages identified by its pid.
 You can use qctl to send messages from the command line (qctl allow you to use names instead of raw codes which is bit more user friendly).

  E.g. to get the qwm version:

 	$ ps -A|grep qwm
 	5768 tty1     00:00:00 qwm
 	$ qctl 5768 version
 	quark3/ Version 3.4

- NOTE: 'quark3/' is a common prefix for any module message and is not
+NOTE:
-       related to the reply received by qctl in the above example.
+'quark3/' is a common prefix for any module message and is not related to the reply received by qctl in the above example.

- Messages exchanged are of the form: {op key value} where each field is an unsigned integer.
+Messages exchanged are of the form: `{op key value}` where each field is an unsigned integer.
 They are only designed for discrete operations (no massive data exchanges).
-To list the operations supported by a module, use 'help', example:
+To list the operations supported by a module, use `help`, example:

 	$ qctl 5768 help
 	quark3/ Module @5768, 11 ops:
 	quark3/ 1 _ _ : Request version